O365/python-o365/docs/source/usage/sharepoint.rst

 Sites.ReadWrite.All        sharepoint_dl                            To read and save sites, lists and items
 =========================  =======================================  =======================================

-Note that using the *.All scopes is way less secure than granting permissions to specific sites and using Sites.Selected scope.
+Note that using the :code:`.All` scopes is way less secure than granting permissions to specific sites and using :code:`Sites.Selected scope`.

 Assuming an authenticated account, create a Sharepoint instance, and connect to a Sharepoint site.